For Teams

 Use content as a low-cost validation surface

-When a page earns clicks, replies, or signups from a narrow audience, you learn much more than you would from broad founder advice content.
+When a page earns clicks, replies, or signups from a narrow audience, you learn much more than you would from broad builder advice content.

 • Publish one focused page around one recurring complaint.